Humanism: Renaissance

-The intellectual movement later known as Renaissance humanism first appeared in Italy and has greatly influenced both contemporaneous and modern Western culture.
-Renaissance humanism emerged in Italy alongside a renewed interest in literature and the arts in 13th-century Italy.
+In the Middle Ages, core humanist principles emerged and were enhanced in religious culture due to the synthesis of classical works and theological ideas.
+Renaissance humanism was a continuation of humanist advancements from the Middle Ages particularly from Italian and French scholasticism.
+The intellectual movement of Renaissance humanism first appeared in Italy and has greatly influenced both contemporaneous and modern Western culture.
+Renaissance humanism emerged in Italy and a renewed interest in literature and the arts occurred in 13th-century Italy, with Florence as a key center of activity.
 Italian scholars discovered Ancient Greek thought, particularly that of Aristotle, through Arabic translations from Africa and Spain.
 Other centers were Verona, Naples, and Avignon.
 Petrarch, who is often referred to as the father of humanism, is a significant figure.
 Petrarch was raised in Avignon; he was inclined toward education at a very early age and studied alongside his well-educated father.
-Petrarch'ims enthusiasm for ancient texts led him to discover manuscripts such as Cicero's Pro Archia and Pomponius Mela's De Chorographia that were influential in the development of the Renaissance.
+Petrarch's enthusiasm for ancient texts led him to discover manuscripts such as Cicero's Pro Archia and Pomponius Mela's De Chorographia that were influential in the development of the Renaissance.
 Petrarch wrote Latin poems such as Canzoniere and De viris illustribus, in which he described humanist ideas.
 His most-significant contribution was a list of books outlining the four major disciplines—rhetoric, moral philosophy, poetry, and grammar—that became the basis of humanistic studies (studia humanitatis).
 Petrarch's list relied heavily on ancient writers, especially Cicero.